How to Create an Effective NGO Website in 2023 [Tips & Tools]

 Want to receive more donations for your NGO?
-Check out these simple to follow, yet important tips by Koen West to optimize your website.
+Check out these simple-to-follow, yet important tips to optimize your Nonprofit’s website.

-It’s 2019, and a poorly designed or poorly structured website really doesn’t fly anymore.
-Over 52% of all website visits come from mobile devices and people expect nothing less than a mobile-optimized, fast loading website that’s easy to navigate and well designed.
+A poorly designed or poorly structured website really doesn’t fly anymore.
+Over 52% of all website visits come from mobile devices and people expect nothing less than a mobile-optimized, fast-loading website that’s easy to navigate and well-designed.

 Unfortunately, as a web designer, I still encounter many websites that look like they haven’t been updated since 2003, or that have broken elements (like dead links) on them.

 And maybe you’re thinking; “Optimizing our website isn’t that important.
 It works, it’s online, we’re fine”.
 That may be true, but the fact is; you’re losing out on potential donations and collaboration opportunities, simply because you don’t come across as trustworthy.

 That’s why I’ve listed top tips to make your NGO’s website as effective and awesome as possible.